“Cool contemporary hotel with a holistic spa, heavenly cuisine and a Zen ambiance, on the embassy- and hotel-lined Sathorn Road”

 Family friendly accommodation:

-All rooms (except the City Rooms) can fit an extra bed for an additional charge.
-But we'd recommend you opt for Penthouse Suites which have that much needed extra space and have their own kitchenette.
+Rooms (except the City Rooms and Studio Rooms) can fit an extra bed for an additional charge.
+But we'd recommend you opt for Penthouse Suites which have that much needed extra space.
 The COMO Suite has 2 double bedrooms, a full kitchen and plenty of living space, plus it can be connected to a City Room for larger families - though it is quite pricey.

 Baby cots are available on request and are free of charge